 Clay County's Flood Prevention Ordinance requires that new construction implement methods that minimize flood damage (Clay County 2011).
-The ordinance calls for an evaluation concluding no rise in the flood elevation and/or construction at 18 inches or 2 feet above the base flood elevation (264 feet).
-The city of West Point requires a floodplain development permit for activities on the Project Site and within the Town Creek and McGee Creek floodplains as shown on FIRM Panels 28025C0194D (with a base flood elevation of 235 feet) and 28025C0215D (with a base flood elevation of 210 feet) (West Point 2017b).
+The ordinance calls for an evaluation concluding no rise in the flood elevation and/or construction at 18 inches or 2 feet above the 100-year flood elevation.
+The City of West Point requires a floodplain development permit for activities on the Project Site and within the Town Creek and

+McGee Creek floodplains as shown on FIRM Panels 28025C0194D and 28025C0215D (West Point 2017b).